Investment entity, IFRS 12 paras 19A-19G, unconsolidated subsidiaries, restrictions, support

 Substantially all of these entities meet the definition of a Fund under the IPEV guidelines and the fair value of these entities is their net asset value.

 We consider the net asset value of investment entity subsidiaries to be the most appropriate to determine fair value.
 At each reporting period, we consider whether any additional fair value adjustments need to be made to the net asset value of the investment entity subsidiaries.
 These adjustments may be required to reflect market participants’ considerations about fair value that may include, but are not limited to, liquidity and the portfolio effect of holding multiple investments within the investment entity subsidiary.
-There was no particular circumstance to indicate that a fair value adjustment was required (31 March 2024: no adjustment required) and, after due consideration, we concluded that the net asset values were the most appropriate reflection of fair value at 31 March 2025.
+There was no particular circumstance to indicate that a fair value adjustment was required (31 March 2025: no adjustment required) and, after due consideration, we concluded that the net asset values were the most appropriate reflection of fair value at 31 March 2026.
+Transfer of portfolio investments from investment entity subsidiaries includes the transfer of investment portfolio between investment entity subsidiaries and the Company at fair value.
+The consideration for these transfers can either be cash or intra-group receivables.

 Level 3 fair value reconciliation – investments in investment entity subsidiaries